• About

 Let’s be honest, I really only needed one pair of flip-flips, my hiking shoes, and my Keens.

 I should’ve left the fancy Ralph Lauren’s and the gold sandals behind since I only wore them each for like an hour.
 One incredibly uncomfortable hour.
-I was clearly trying very, very hard.
+I was clearly trying very, very hard for some reason.

 What to pack for Belize: Swimwear